arturAR/money-transfers-api/README.md

 Implicit requirements:
 1. The code produced by you is expected to be of high quality.
 2. There are no detailed requirements, use common sense.

+## How to Build
+    mvn clean package

+## How to Run
+    java -jar ./target/revolut-money-transfers-1.0.jar